scouten/ericscouten.travel/content/2023/10-12-sunset-on-the-way-home/index.md

 bounds = {sw = [37.329, -122.738], ne = [47.460, -121.861]}
 cover = "es-4595-002"
 cover_cdn_key = "img/v1/2023/10/es-4595-002"
+cover_alt = "An airplane window view of a low golden sun over a landscape of bays, inlets, and rivers seen from high altitude, with the aircraft’s winglet and engine cowling in the foreground and streaky clouds and contrails across the sky."
 +++

 This week I've been attending [Internet Identity Workshop](https://ericscouten.dev/2023/iiw/) (warning: that link is mostly deeply geeky).